File for less and get more.

-The problem with putting off preparing your return until the extension deadline is that you don’t know how much income tax you owe.
+The problem with putting off preparing your return until the tax filing extension deadline is that you don’t know how much income tax you owe.
 You could end up with a big tax bill plus penalties and interest if you pay too little toward the bill now.
 Or, on the flip side, you could pay too much and lose the use of your money for a good portion of the year.

 Your taxes also don’t get easier as the months go by.
 It only gets harder to remember expenses and other details of the prior year.
 To ensure you take advantage of all the tax perks available to you, it’s best to finish your return and file by the deadline if at all possible.

 If you can’t meet the deadline, do as much as you can, stay organized, and keep good notes of your expenses.
 After you file for an extension, finish your return as soon as you can.